Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 Villa dei Mulini, one of Napoleon’s previous houses, is a major attraction in Portoferraio.
 It is also a great way to learn about the history of Napoleon and how he used to live.

-Before you leave Elba, don’t forget to taste some of the delicious local cuisine.
+Before you leave Elba, don’t forget to taste the delicious local cuisine.

 By Kate of Our Escape Clause